elifesciences/tech-team/adr/0007-choosing-an-open-source-component.md

 ### Well maintained

 - Are there a decent number of recent commits?
 This will indicate whether it's under active development.
 Avoid it if it's not.
 - How far back do the commits go?
 This will indicate how mature the library is.
 Take extra care to assess its reliability if it's quite immature.
-Immaturity may be a reason to decline to use it if there are equivalent, mature alternatives.
+Immaturity may be a reason to decline to use it if there is an equivalent, mature alternative.
 - What is the average lifespan of pull requests?
 You might want to put in a pull request yourself: is the turnaround reasonable for your needs?
 - How many people have interacted with the repo recently?
 A larger community is a good indication that bugs will be identified quickly, and improvements be made quicker than otherwise.
 - How many people have merged in pull requests?
 A large component is more likely to be sustainable if more than one person has the ability to merge pull requests.

 ### Sustainable within our environment